 Contemporary Notables of the name Broaddus (post 1700) +

-- William W. Broaddus, American Democrat politician, Delegate to Democratic National Convention from Colorado, 1948
+- William W. Broaddus, American Democratic Party politician, Delegate to Democratic National Convention from Colorado, 1948

 - L. J. Broaddus, American politician, Mayor of Chillicothe, Missouri, 1890

-- Joe Broaddus, American Democrat politician, Delegate to Democratic National Convention from Missouri, 1916
+- Joe Broaddus, American Democratic Party politician, Delegate to Democratic National Convention from Missouri, 1916

 - Bower Slack Broaddus (1888-1949), American politician, U.S. District Judge for Oklahoma, 1940-49